Open-source · MIT · Local-first

 with Ghost Graph halos

 Honest about what is still landing.
-Native peer-chat from the group-chat composer is not yet live in the UI, mixed-team auto-seed is deferred, and human participants on the board and multi-tenant deployments are on the roadmap, not shipped.
+Onboarding seeds a native starter team (you build mixed-runtime teams yourself), or you can pick one straight from the marketplace.
+Human participants on the board plus multi-tenant deployments are on the roadmap, not shipped.
 Our bar for "it works" is end-to-end tests, not screenshots.

 Run it with confidence